Tillsten/skultrafast/docs/fitting.rst

 (-\frac{t^2}{2\sigma^2}\right)`.

-The result of the convolution :math:`y_{\textrm{conv}} = IRF \circledast y` can be expressed in terms of the complementary errorfunction `erfc`.
+The result of the convolution :math:`y_{\textrm{conv}} = IRF \circledast y` can be expressed in terms of the complementary error-function `erfc`.
+The calculation is shown in